English - Distance Learning Higher

 Higher English is a SQA accredited course with a value of three credits.
 You will study a range of fiction and non-fiction texts in order to understand and appreciate the techniques writers use to create meaning and impact in their writing.

-Studied texts may include prose, poetry, drama and journalism.
+You will study a range of prose and poetry.
 You will also learn how to write effective fiction and non-fiction, producing two pieces or writing for external assessment.

 How will I study my course?